Kellyanne Conway stumps for Van Drew as protesters focus on reproductive rights

 Biden's approval rating is about 38%, according to the most recent Reuters/Ipsos opinion poll.

 Van Drew made history three times, according to Conway.
-He was the first member of Congress ever to switch from the majority to the minority party; he brought President Trump to Wildwood for a rally, which broke records for RSVPs.
+He was the first member of Congress ever to switch from the majority to the minority party; he brought Trump to Wildwood for a rally, which she said broke records for RSVPs.

 "And this one I really love," Conway said.
 "He beat a Kennedy."